-Not everyone has self-discipline when it comes to work, and that’s not always deadly in business.
+Not everyone has self-discipline when it comes to working, and that’s not always deadly in business.
 Some people just need others around to ensure that they will do the work they are supposed to be doing.
-But if you work at home, there won’t be other people to egg you on, to encourage you to work, to join in with when it comes to work.
+But if you work at home, there won’t be other people to egg you on, to encourage you to work, to join in with when it comes to working.
 You need to find it somewhere within yourself.

 This goes hand in hand with discipline, but it’s a bit different.
-To make your self discipline work for you, you must first have self motivation.
+To make your self-discipline work for you, you must first have self-motivation.
 You should want to do your job and get to it as soon as you must each day.

-Unlike an out of the house job where there might be a supervisor keeping an eye on your efforts, at home it’s just you.
-If you aren’t self motivated enough to get up in the morning with an eye toward what you need to get done that day – without anyone reminding you of your responsibilities – you might not be well suited to working at home.
-But if you are self motivated and are able to keep yourself going even in the face of many bumps in the road, you might do well working for yourself at home.
+Unlike an out of the house job where there might be a supervisor keeping an eye on your efforts, at home, it’s just you.
+If you aren’t self-motivated enough to get up in the morning with an eye toward what you need to get done that day – without anyone reminding you of your responsibilities – you might not be well suited to working at home.
+But if you are self-motivated and are able to keep yourself going even in the face of many bumps in the road, you might do well working for yourself at home.

 Working at home, especially when you’re a mom, take a certain level of multi-tasking expertise.
 You should be able to handle the house, the kids, and the work.
 You should be able to handle all of it and sometimes all of it at once.
 If you get very stressed when things don’t go perfectly, or if you can’t focus on more than one thing at a time, working at home might not be for you.

 People who work at home must have a certain level of entrepreneurial initiative.
 That is, they work independently and are willing to take the necessary risks to achieve some success.
 If you want to work at home and be successful, you too should have this independent streak.